-As digital economic activities and financial markets brace for a digitalization boom, activities that were traditionally-oriented, i.e. the kind that require in-person, physical communication, like schooling and health care, may shift en masse toward impemeleting online business models.
+As digital economic activities and financial markets brace for a digitalization boom, activities that were traditionally-oriented, i.e. the kind that require in-person, physical communication, like schooling and health care, will shift en masse toward impemeleting online business models.

 And, due to COVID-19, this shift may happen faster and at a scale much wider than any of us anticipated.

 Companies that held economic or social conventions are now being forced to either cancel the events all together or to postpone them to a later date.

 This new age of remote work is finally emphasizing the importance of communication and

 collaboration mediums.
 The surest way to maintain a semblance of face-to-face communication is through video technology.

 Undoubtedly the most immersive form of content, video is unique in its ability to facilitate an engaging and intimate experience.

 Online video conferences are suddenly all the rage.